Fresh Strawberry Pie tastes like sweet summertime wrapped up in a buttery-crust.

 Semi-Related Tangent: Mr. Betz, my second grade teacher, was always at the Big Boy dining with his wife while we were there.
 He brought his banjo to school on Fridays, and played while the students danced around the classroom.
 I thought Mr. Betz was The Bees Knees!

 After a relaxing dinner of me slurping spaghetti and begging to go talk to Mr. Betz, sometimes…sometimes I’d be allowed to order dessert.
 I would always, without fail, order the strawberry pie–it was kind of a tradition.
-I loved fresh strawberries, and Big Boy was the first place that I’d ever eaten a pie containing fresh fruit.
+Fresh strawberries are a favorite of mine, and Big Boy was the first place that I’d ever eaten a pie containing fresh fruit.
 I was amazed at the juicy wonder of their strawberry pie.

 Making a Fresh Strawberry Pie at home is really quite simple.
 All that is required is a few pints of ripe strawberries, a baked 9-inch pie shell, and some strawberry jam.